Why did Metropolia want to set up a test environment?

 What is your message to a company that would like to do preclinical testing and doesn’t really know where to start?

-Eija: A great place to find more information about Metropolia Proof Health is our website.
+Eija: A great place to find more information is the Metropolia Proof Health website.
 Alternatively, you can contact us directly, and we can discuss the potential collaboration, and map out the first steps for preclinical testing together.

 What kind of collaboration have you had with Health Capital Helsinki?